1987 Chicago mayoral election: Illinois Solidarity nomination

-Vrdolyak formally received the Illinois Solidarity nomination on February 24.
+Vrdolyak formally received the Illinois Solidarity nomination in the party's primary, held on February 24.
+His sole opponent in the primary had been a write-in candidate.

 Independents and other third-party candidates

 Independent candidate Ronald D. Bartos saw his name removed from the ballot due to issues with his petition.

 "Chicago First" nominee Thomas Hynes withdrew two days before the election and threw his support behind Washington's two remaining opponents.

 General election

 Campaign

 Some regarded Washington's modest margin of victory in the Democratic primary as an indicator that he would be vulnerable in the general election.

 Initially, Chicago First nominee Hynes polled well.
 He claimed he was a fresh alternative to the dirty infighting that had defined Chicago politics in recent years.
 Hynes also talked about being the issue-oriented candidate as opposed to some of the other candidates who allegedly talked about each other.
 As the election drew close, voters opposed to Mayor Washington rallied behind Vrdolyak, Washington's most fiery opponent.
 Hynes' support waned.
 Just two days before the general election, Hynes dropped out, leaving Vrdolyak and Haider as Washington's remaining opponents.
 Hynes did not throw his support to any of the remaining candidates, but suggested that either Vrdolyak or Haider should also drop out make it a one-on-one race against Washington.

 During the campaign, in a desperate bid for press, Republican nominee Haider rode an elephant (an animal often used to symbolize the Republican Party) down State Street.

 Civil rights activist Coretta Scott King, widow of Martin Luther King Jr., campaigned for Washington in predominately African-American neighborhoods throughout the city, most notably at the city's public housing complexes.